shakes76/PatternAnalysis-2024/recognition/StyleGan2_47903151/README.md

 # StyleGAN2 Based Image Generation Network on ANDI Brain Dataset
 ## Project Aim
-The aim of the model is to create a Image generation network of the ANDI dataset based on StyleGAN2.
+The aim of the model is to create a Image generation network of the ADNI brain dataset based on StyleGAN2, and to investigate the relationship between the style latent space of models on different classes of the dataset.

 ## Dependencies